markjfannon/AoC2025/README.md

-= Advent of Code 2025 Repo
+# Advent of Code 2025 Repo
+Done in rust :)